 You must either attend a guidance appointment with Pension Wise or opt out of attending one before you can start receiving your AVCs.
 We encourage you to attend the appointment as it may help you understand your AVC options.
-If you wish, we can book the appointment on your behalf.
+If you wish, RBKC Pensions can book the appointment on your behalf.

-We will give you more information when we contact you about taking your LGPS pension and AVC.
+RBKC Pensions will give you more information when we contact you about taking your LGPS pension and AVC.